Elmer Elephant: Later appearances

 Elmer would later go on to star in a serial in the Silly Symphony comic strip.
-"The Life and Adventures of Elmer Elephant," appearing from October 27, 1935, to January 12, 1936, retold the story of the Elmer short.
+"The Life and Adventures of Elmer Elephant", appearing from October 27, 1935, to January 12, 1936, retold the story of the Elmer short.
 Three years later, Elmer was featured in the strip again, in a continuity called "Timid Elmer".
 This story was based on a planned second Elmer short, which was abandoned before completion.
-In this story, published December 4, 1938 to February 12, 1939, Elmer's girlfriend Tillie Tiger is tired of his cowardice, and takes up with a bully, Gooch Gorilla.
+In this story, published from December 4, 1938, to February 12, 1939, Elmer's girlfriend Tillie Tiger is tired of his cowardice, and takes up with a bully, Gooch Gorilla.
 After talking to a wise giraffe, Elmer gains the confidence to fight the bullies and win back Tillie's respect.

-Like the Three Little Pigs before him, he would also become a popular character in merchandising.
-However, he never made another theatrical appearance again, with the exceptions of the crowd shots in the later Silly Symphonies short Toby Tortoise Returns and a cameo appearance in Who Framed Roger Rabbit alongside Joey Hippo.
-Most recently, Elmer and Tillie have made brief but notable cameos in Mickey Mouse episode "Carried Away" where they are tourists in Niagara Falls.
+Like the Three Little Pigs before him, he would also become a popular character in merchandising, but he never made another theatrical appearance again, with the exceptions of the crowd shots in the later Silly Symphonies short Toby Tortoise Returns and a cameo appearance in Who Framed Roger Rabbit.
+Elmer and Tillie also made brief cameos in the Mickey Mouse episode "Carried Away" as tourists in Niagara Falls.

-Today, the Elmer Elephant short can be found on the 2001 Walt Disney Treasures DVD box set Silly Symphonies.
-Since 2001, it has also been included as a bonus feature, alongside fellow Silly Symphony short The Flying Mouse, on DVD/Blu-Ray releases of Dumbo.
 From 1983 to 1997, this short was also the featured subject of DTV's music video of English rock group Yes' "Owner of a Lonely Heart", and featured in one episode of Sing Me a Story with Belle.

 Home media

-The short was released on December 4, 2001 on Walt Disney Treasures: Silly Symphonies - The Historic Musical Animated Classics.
+The short was released on December 4, 2001, on Walt Disney Treasures: Silly Symphonies - The Historic Musical Animated Classics.

+It was also released as a bonus feature, alongside fellow Silly Symphony short The Flying Mouse, on DVD and Blu-Ray releases of Dumbo.